charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

  -  https://www.google.com/settings/chrome/sync

 ## Turn it in.

 Put all the screenshots in a folder in our shared Google folder.
 Call the folder BrowserAccounts.

 Remember: base your screen shots on the images I have given you here in this assignment description.
 I want to see your sync account on Firefox both on the desktop and the phone.
-I want to see the bookmarks in your browser on your phone, etc.
+I want to see the bookmarks in your browser on your phone, etc. See the list of screenshots near the top of this file for additional information and a review of what is expected.

 ## Additional Thoughts